AlexanderMacL/mprp2json/README.md

 * Bulk-edit profile files for parameter sweeps or to match conditions between samples/fluids

 ## Why JSON?
-JSON is both human-readable (you can open it in Notepad) and machine-readable. **An example JSON file is provided.**
+JSON (JavaScript Object Notation) is both human-readable (you can open it in Notepad) and machine-readable. **An example JSON file is provided.**

 A minimal working JSON file takes the following form:
 ```